 Living in Los Angeles?

-If you want to find out more about other safety risks in the USA and about how to behave in the case of emergency, take a look at our article on emergency preparedness in the US for more details.
+If you want to learn more about the healthcare reform, Medicare, and Medicaid, and about how to navigate the healthcare system, take a look at our article on US healthcare and health insurance.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.